lammps/lammps/doc/src/improper_amoeba.rst

 :math:`\chi_0` = 0.0.
 However the computation of the angle
 :math:`\chi` is done differently to match how the Tinker MD code computes its out-of-plane improper for the AMOEBA and HIPPO force fields.
-See the doc:`Howto amoeba <howto_ameoba>` doc page for more information about the implemention of AMOEBA and HIPPO in LAMMPS.
+See the :doc:`Howto amoeba <howto_ameoba>` doc page for more information about the implemention of AMOEBA and HIPPO in LAMMPS.

-If the 4 atoms in an improper quadruplet (listed in the data file read by the :doc:`read_data <read_data>` command) are ordered I,J,K,L then atoms I,K,L form a plane and atom J is out-of-place.
+If the 4 atoms in an improper quadruplet (listed in the data file read by the :doc:`read_data <read_data>` command are ordered I,J,K,L then atoms I,K,L are considered to lie in a plane and atom J is out-of-place.
 The angle :math:`\chi_0` is computed as the Allinger angle which is defined as the angle between the plane of I,K,L, and the vector from atom I to atom J.

 The following coefficient must be defined for each improper type via the :doc:`improper_coeff <improper_coeff>` command as in the example